PatrykKukula/pv-calculator/README.md

 Updating project has same form, with that difference that it is filled with currently set values.

-Updating module data in project will trigger service method to recreate each material in every installation, to keep data synchronized.
+Updating module data in project will trigger service method to recreate materials in every installation in this project, to keep data synchronized.